 If you are dealing with a breach of contract, it is important to act fast in order to protect yourself and your business.
 Our employment lawyers have been representing employment law cases since 1994, and we have the skills and experience necessary to defend your rights.

-Contact Shellist Lazarz Slobin LLP to discuss your breach of contract case, today!
+Contact Shellist Lazarz Slobin to discuss your breach of contract case, today!